-Training involves teaching the falcon to swoop down and attack a feathered training decoy that is tied to a string and controlled by the trainer.
+Training involves teaching the falcon to swoop down and attack a feathered training decoy which is tied to a string and controlled by the trainer.
 As the bird swoops to catch the decoy, the trainer pulls it away.
 Done time and again, the bird learns to make repeated attempts until it catches its target.

 Falconers use special handmade equipment, including a leather hood to cover the head and eyes of the falcon when it is not flying.
-A wooden stand used as a perch for the bird is comprised of a wide flat top attached to stick that can easily be stuck into sand.
+A wooden stand used as a perch for the bird consists of a wide flat top attached to a stick that can easily be stuck into sand.
 The falconer wears a leather forearm guard so the bird can use his arm as a perch between hunting and training flights.

-Celebrating the Sport
+Celebrating the sport